knpuniversity/rest/knpu/post.rst

 without any identification.

 We'll fix this later.
 Right now, I'll just make *every* programmer owned by me.
-Make sure to use my username: it's setup as test data that'll always be in our database.
+Make sure to use my username: it's setup as test data that's always in our database.
+This test data is also known as fixtures.

 Ok, the moment of truth!
 Run the testing script again: